chef/chef-web-docs/README.md

 See Hugo's [documentation](https://gohugo.io/hugo-modules/use-modules/#update-modules)
 for additional information about updating Hugo Modules.

-### What if Hugo Doesn't Want to Update a Module
+### What if Hugo Does not Want to Update a Module

-Sometimes Hugo and Git can be a bit difficult and won't update a module cleanly or will leave references to older commits of a module in the go.sum file.
+Sometimes Hugo and Git can be a bit difficult and will not update a module cleanly or will leave references to older commits of a module in the go.sum file.

-If you get an error indicating that a Git can't find a repository that's already been added as a module, try restarting your computer.
+If you get an error indicating that a Git cannot find a repository that's already been added as a module, try restarting your computer.

 If you are still having trouble, try rebuilding the go.mod and go.sum files: